jdboisvert/account-balance-mask/README.md

 - Masks the account balances upon loading the webpage of the supported financial banking websites (is shown as "****").
 - Unmasks the account balance by simply hovering over masked balance so you can see the original value.
 - No external tracking of the masked values.
 Everything remains within the browser.

+## Why is this useful?:
+- Privacy: This extension is useful for those who wish to have a little more privacy when doing their everyday banking in a browser in public or even at home (never know who may be peeking over your shoulder).
+- Such a simply thing for a developer to make: I wanted to make something simple and useful for the community and even though this is very simple for most Financial Institutions to implement they can be slow to do so.

+## How does this work?
+This extension works by using the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API to observe the DOM for changes.
+When a change is detected the extension will check if the change is a change to the account balance.
+If it is a change to the account balance then the extension will mask the value.

+By leveraging the `manifest.json` file we can specify which websites this extension will be enabled on.
+This is done by specifying the `matches` property in the `manifest.json` file which ensures this extension is only enabled on the specified websites and not on any others.

+Just set it and forget it and simply hover over the masked balance to see the original value.
+Simple, easy and effective.

 ## List of supported Financial Banking Sites
 - [Personal Banking for Royal Bank of Canada (RBC)](https://www.rbcroyalbank.com/personal.html)